DelveFore/ignite-hydrogen/docs/http-api-integration.md

 ## Limitations of the Constraints
-A supplemental specification is neccisary beyond the _six architectural constraints_ (**SAC**) of RESTful API because they do not constrain the resource response fields.
-Thereby leaving the implementors frustrating their consuming application engineers and/or frustrating users of the application due to performance issues.
+A supplemental specification is necessary beyond the _six architectural constraints_ (**SAC**) of RESTful API because they do not constrain the resource response fields.
+Thereby leaving the implementers frustrating their consuming application engineers and/or frustrating users of the application due to performance issues.

 There are clear benefits of the **SAC**.
 According to Roy Fielding
 > "REST provides a set of architectural constraints that, when applied as a whole, emphasizes scalability of component interactions, the generality of interfaces, independent deployment of components, and intermediary components to reduce interaction latency, enforce security, and encapsulate legacy systems"

 However, there is no _constraint_  on how to limit or include additional fields for `resource` response.
 For example, techniques "Sparse Fields", "Compound Documents" and "Pagination" are not defined in the **SAC**.
-This leaves it up to the implementors to decide how, or even if, to implement these features.
+This leaves it up to the implementers to decide how, or even if, to implement these features.

 This is where [JSON:API](https://jsonapi.org/format/) and [GraphQL](https://graphql.org/learn/) (among a few others) provide the needed additional constraints that address the previously listed "techniques" that RESTful API does not address.
-There are many features that JSON API and GraphQl are capable of, but we are only focusing on the ones that acheive the goal of reducing the size and number of API requests that go between the client and server.
+There are many features that JSON API and GraphQl are capable of, but we are only focusing on the ones that achieve the goal of reducing the size and number of API requests that go between the client and server.

 ## Adding Constraints through Specifications